felixbuenemann/node-nginx-base-docker/README.md

 This Docker image contains the following components:

-Mainline NGINX 1.13 with the following features:
+Stable NGINX 1.14 with the following features:

 * HTTP/2
 * SSL with ALPN support (using OpenSSL)